Citi Self Invest Rating:

 Additional Services

-DRIP Service: Cash dividends from securities can be converted automatically into shares.
+DRIP Service: Cash dividends can be automatically reinvested into shares.

 Fractional-share Trading: Available with market and limit orders.

-Individual Retirement Accounts: As already mentioned, there are no tax-deferred accounts at Citi Self Invest or Wealth Builder at this time.
+Individual Retirement Accounts: Currently, no tax-deferred accounts are available through Citi Self Invest or Wealth Builder.

 Extended-hours Trading: Not available.